How to create OKRs and KPIs in 10 logical steps

 folder stamped with complete

-8 common SMART OKR design problems
+8 Common SMART OKR Design Problems

 SMART objectives have several benefits, but also some potentially fatal flaws and gaps.
 Here are some of the most serious risks that come from using just the SMART approach for OKR design...

-1. Lack of ambitious goals
+1. Lack of ambitious goals:

-2. Lack of alignment with organizational objectives
+2. Lack of alignment with organisational objectives:

-Every key result and objective must ultimately lead to delivery of one, or more of our corporate objectives.
-If that’s not the case, they our effort is wasted or our strategy is poorly defined.
+It's fairly straightforward to pluck objectives and key results out of thin air in isolation.
+The real challenge is to make sure they all line up with the overall company objectives.
+Every key result and objective must ultimately lead to delivery of one or more of our corporate objectives.
+If that’s not the case, then our effort is wasted or our strategy is poorly defined.

-3. Targeting a single metric, KPI or measure
+3. Targeting a single metric, KPI or measure:

-Targeting just one key performance indicator or metric can be a highly risky business.
-If you take the example of a contact centre, just targeting ‘average handling time’ (AHT) can lead to dangerously rapid call handling, persistent unresolved problems and unhappy customers.
+Targeting just one metric can be a highly risky business.
+If you take the example of a contact centre, only targeting ‘average handling time’ (AHT) can lead to dangerously rapid call handling, persistent unresolved problems and unhappy customers.
+We need to have a basket of metrics to ensure that we don't drive extreme and counterproductive behaviours within our team.

-4. Poor engagement of the team and stakeholders
+4. Poor engagement of the team and stakeholders:

-5. Lack of owner 'agency'
+5. Lack of owner agency:

 It’s very important that we consider four ingredients of agency when we set our Key Result KPI targets.
 These ingredients are…